 120-140 active geocaches hidden around Mackinac Island

 If you’ve never gone geocaching, you’ll never even know that you’re walking by scores of little treasures hidden amid the unique geography of Mackinac Island.
-If you want to start geocaching, Mackinac Island is a great place to start.
+Mackinac Island geocaching is a blast.

 16-minute ferry ride to Mackinac Island from the mainland